rkuma183/wilsonmar.github.io/_posts/2016-04-21-devops-setup.md

 ---
 layout: post
-title: "DevOps Setup"
+title: "DevOps Choices (a Plethora)"
-excerpt: "Do this or else."
+excerpt: "You gotta have one of each.
+Or several."
 tags: [devops]
 image:
 # feature: pic-brown-horses-running-forward-1900x500